 In accordance with Title IX, the district does not and is required not to discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate extends to admission and employment.
+The requirement not to discriminate extends to employment.
 Inquiries about the application of Title IX may be referred to the district's Title IX Coordinator (see below), to the Assistant Secretary for Civil Rights of the Department of Education, or both.

 Other federal laws that prohibit discrimination include Title VI, Section 504, the Age Discrimination Act, the Boy Scouts Act, and Title II.

-The district has designated and authorized the following employee as the Title IX Coordinator to address concerns or inquiries regarding discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, or gender-based harassment: Allen Reese, Superintendent, 9755 FM 50, Mumford Tx 77807, 979-279-3678, atreese@mumford.k12.tx.us.
+The district has designated and authorized the following employee as the Title IX Coordinator to address concerns or inquiries regarding discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, or gender-based harassment: Allen Reese, Superintendent, 9755 FM 50, Mumford Tx 77807, 979-279-3678, .
 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
 Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).

-Allen Reese, Superintendent, 9755 FM 50, Mumford Tx 77807, 979-279-3678, atreese@mumford.k12.tx.us has been designated to address concerns or inquiries about other kinds of discrimination:

-- For concerns regarding discrimination on the basis of disability, see the ADA/Section 504 Coordinator - For all other concerns regarding discrimination, see the superintendent.
+The superintendent has been designated to address concerns or inquiries about discrimination, and concerns regarding discrimination on the basis of disability, (ADA/Section 504 Coordinator): Allen Reese, 9755 FM 50, Mumford Tx 77807, 979-279-3678, atreese@mumford.k12.tx.us.
 [See policies FB, FFH, and GKD for more information.]